Cửa Lò

-Cửa Lò (kɨ̰ə˧˩˧:lɔ̤˨˩) is a former district-level town of Nghệ An province and also the most important seaport of Vinh, in the North Central Coast region of Vietnam.
+Cửa Lò is a former district-level town of Nghệ An province and also the most important seaport of Vinh, in the North Central Coast region of Vietnam.

 History

-By texts from Thiều Chửu, Dr. Lê Chí Quế and Trần Chí Dõi, its name Cửa-lùa (before) or Cửa-lò (in present) was a classical Annamese pronunciation of Malayo-Polynesian word keluar, or kuala, or simply k'la (kẻ-la, what is similar cổ-loa) which means the point where two rivers join or an estuary.
-It is often signed as Cualo in international phonetic documents.

 As of 2018 the Cửa Lò Town (thị xã Cửa Lò) had a population of 75,260.
-The Cửa Lò urban district (quận Cửa Lò) covers an area of 28 km^{2} and it is located 290 km south of Hanoi, 1400 km north of Saigon.
+The Cửa Lò town covers an area of 28 km^{2} and it is located 290 km south of Hanoi, 1400 km north of Ho Chi Minh City.
 In 4th of June 2024, Cửa Lò with four communes of Nghi Lộc district has merged into Vinh.

 The symbol of Cửa Lò on Binh Minh Square.

-On October 24, 2024, the National Assembly Standing Committee issued Resolution No. 1243/NQ-UBTVQH15 on the arrangement of administrative units at district and commune levels of Nghệ An province in the period of 2023–2025 and in effect from December 1, 2024 to present, merging all 29,09 km2 of natural area and population size of 11,884 people of Cửa Lò Town into Vinh city as Cửa Lò Autonomous Port of Vinh City (Cảng tự trị Cửa Lò trực thuộc Thành phố Vinh).
+On October 24, 2024, the National Assembly Standing Committee issued Resolution No. 1243/NQ-UBTVQH15 on the arrangement of administrative units at district and commune levels of Nghệ An in the period of 2023–2025 and in effect from December 1, 2024 to present, merging all 29,09 km2 of natural area and population size of 11,884 people of Cửa Lò Town into Vinh city.

 Culture

 Under the aid of the SEV block in the 1980s, Cửa Lò went from a poor fishing village to become the leading eco-tourism and resort area in Vietnam.
 There are many beautiful scenes landscapes this district.

-Since the beginning of the 2020s, the Cửa Lò government has directed and developed the "night economic" model (hình-mẫu kinh-tế đêm) according to experience drawn from the success of Saigon.